 Is it even possible to find a profitable subset of trades from this system with an equity curve that looks that bad?
 You might be surprised.
 Let’s take a look.

 I suggested in my last post that the filters that would make the most difference in this system would be:

 So let’s look at each of these.

 When you look at the height of the closing range you see that it has increasing profitability the larger the value is.
 Here’s a chart of the equity curves for each range of values.

 The purple line represents the trades with the highest closing range height values in the trade set.
 The smaller the values, the worse the trades.

-Notice that the highest levels of values for Average True Range are the most profitable (the purple line).
+Notice that the highest levels of values for the Average True Range are the most profitable (the purple line).
 All lower values tend to be grouped together.
-Also note that all these lines each represent the same number of trades.
+Also, note that all these lines each represent the same number of trades.